-The mission of the U.S. Government Publishing Office (GPO) is Keeping America Informed.
-To accomplish this, it is necessary to preserve the official publications and information products of the U.S. Government, regardless of format.
+It is essential to the mission of the U.S. Government Publishing Office (GPO) to preserve the official publications and information products of the U.S. Government, regardless of format.
 These publications document the fundamental rights of the public, the actions of Federal officials in all three branches of our Government, and the characteristics of our national experience.

 As the largest publisher in the world for over 150 years, the U.S. Government has produced a rich legacy of information that serves to document the activities of our democracy and support the business and personal endeavors of the public.
 The historic collection of tangible U.S. Government publications and the digital Federal information of today are a priceless information asset for the public.
 Yet, this information asset is vulnerable to decay, technical obsolescence, malicious cyber-attacks, and neglect.
 Safeguarding access to Government information for everyone, now and for the future, is best achieved through programmatic preservation.

 GPO and Federal depository libraries have a long-standing tradition of supporting permanent public access to all forms of Government information.
 Working with its partners, GPO is committed to ensuring that future generations have free and permanent public access to Government publications and information dissemination products that are within the scope of the Federal Depository Library Program (FDLP), the Cataloging & Indexing Program (C&I), and GPO’s System of Online Access GovInfo.gov.

 Preservation is strategic initiatives, programs, and processes designed to maintain useful access to information assets, serving the information needs of both present and future generations.